ronaldbradford/aws-tutorial/rds/create-mysql-aurora-cluster.md

 # Troublshooting

-THe most common issue is the inability to connect to the cluster with the mysql client.
-If `nc` fails, verify that the cluster has the correct security group and that security group has ingres from your current EC2 instances IP address.
+The most common issue is the inability to connect to the cluster with the mysql client.
+If `nc` fails, verify that the cluster has the correct security group and that security group has ingress from your current EC2 instances IP address.

     CLUSTER_SG_ID=$(aws rds describe-db-clusters --db-cluster-identifier ${CLUSTER_ID} --query '*[].VpcSecurityGroups[].VpcSecurityGroupId' --output text)
     echo ${CLUSTER_SG_ID}